Miss Woodford: Racing career

 Miss Woodford had already raced for Bowen & Company, winning the Spinaway Stakes.
 After she was purchased by the Dwyers, Miss Woodford, like Hindoo, was trained by National Museum of Racing and Hall of Fame inductee James G. Rowe Sr. A dispute with the Dwyers concerning Miss Woodford caused Rowe to resign and become a racing official.
-Eventually, though, Rowe returned to training, campaigning great runners such as Sysonby, Colin, two-time Horse of the Year (1900-1901) Commando: the sire of Colin, Peter Pan, Maskette and Sweep.)
+(Eventually, though, Rowe returned to training, campaigning great runners such as two-time Horse of the Year (1900-1901) and Belmont Stakes winner Commando, Sysonby, Commando's Belmont Stakes-winning sons Peter Pan and Colin, Maskette and Sweep, all for James R. Keene).
 At the time they acquired Miss Woodford, the Dwyer brothers already owned a colt who was considered the best of his crop.
 With the addition of Miss Woodford, they now owned a top colt, George Kinney, and a top filly.

 One of the highlights of her three-year-old season was defeating George Kinney, her stablemate who had won the Belmont Stakes.
 At three, four, and five, Miss Woodford won 16 consecutive races.
 By the end of her fifth year of racing, Miss Woodford was America's leading money winner, having earned $98,179.
 She won six races in less than two months at the age of six.

 One of her best efforts was the Eclipse Stake at the Fair Grounds in St Louis.
 There she faced the first two winners of the American Derby: Modesty and Volante.
 Miss Woodford won to push her earnings over the $100,000 mark, becoming the first horse ever to do so in a racing career.
 She also won the Monmouth Cup at Long Branch Racetrack (twice), the Monmouth Oaks, the Ocean Stakes (three times), the Eatontown Stakes and the West End Hotel Stakes.

 Miss Woodford ran in 48 races and won 37.
 She was second in 7 and third in 2.
 In her three match races, she won two.
 Her lifetime earnings at distances up to 2 1/2 miles amounted to $118,270.
 This made her the highest stakes winning filly in American history.
 Firenze followed her in earnings, and then came Yo Tambien.